Choosing an Insurance Agent is like picking your kickball team at recess.

 Be cautious about putting too much weight in the price.
 When price becomes your main focus you lose sight of why you’re buying insurance in the first place.

 You may have three different homeowners insurance proposals in front of you.
 Each one is going to insure your house, personal belongings, and liability.
 On the flip side, do you know if the proposals are an HO3 Form or an HO5?
-After so many years do any of those companies change how your roof settlement will be at the time of a loss?
+Or how will that company settle a roof claim?

 Price is significant, but don’t discount why you buy home insurance.